Vehicle registration plates of Belgium: Personalized plate

 With the European format, introduced on 16 November 2010, personalized plates would begin with 9, e.g. "9-ABC-123".
-The possible combinations following the leading "9" were the same as before, i.e. five or six character combinations in the formats issued from 1951-2010.
+The possible combinations following the leading "9" were the same as before, i.e. five or six character combinations in the formats issued from 1951 to 2010.
 Since 31 March 2014, the format is no longer so restrictive, and motorists can fully customize their plate number.
 However, the plate number must include at least one letter, and cannot imitate number combinations reserved for special uses (i.e. CD-1234 from diplomatic plates, A-0 to A-99999 from official plates, etc.)

 Temporary plate

 Temporary registration plates are issued for vehicles intended for export, either by companies or individuals.
 They are in a pattern generally reminiscent of other Belgian plates, but with white characters on a red background.

 Effective 1 May 2016, the Belgian temporary plate has changed.
 The Euro-style plate has a blue band on the left, featuring a European circle of stars symbol and the letter B. The characters are stamped and coloured white on a red background, as previously, following a ZA - ## - AAA pattern.
-The first character is either a X for vehicles intended for export within 30 days, or W for temporarily registered vehicles.
+The first character is either an X for vehicles intended for export within 30 days, or W for temporarily registered vehicles.
 The two middle digits are the last two of a calendar year (for example, "16". for 2016).
 A three-letter indication of the month when the plate becomes effective appears below the second separator.
-Plates are issued in pairs for all vehicles (one front, one rear), except for motorcylcles, mopeds and trailers.
+Plates are issued in pairs for all vehicles (one front, one rear), except for motorcycles, mopeds and trailers.

 Prior to 2016, these plates only bore numbers (no letters).
 In 2010, the number of digits increased from six to seven.
 A year band on the left side (on the right since 2010) indicates the expiration date.